Select Page

 “Participants poured their passion into their pitches, highlighting topics ranging from early detection of cancer, solar AI, waste processing and the monitoring and detection of plant diseases,” Gibson says.

-Shaping future solutions
+Shaping future of STEM solutions

 “Many issues impacting one country can impact them all, a concept the participants understand and witness firsthand,” Gibson says.
 “Providing opportunities like STIC reaffirms the commitment of the United States to support the continuous development of ASEAN countries through collaborative efforts.”